Dumitrue-DDA/port-scanner/README.md

 python3 scanner.py -t google.com -p 443 -P both -v -T 15
 ```

-You can also import the scanner module to other Python projects:
+The scanner can also be imported as a library into Python code

 ```python
 from src.port_scanner import scan_port